-ignore_audit_errors s Allow commands to be run even if sudoers cannot write to the audit log.
+ignore\audit\errors Allow commands to be run even if sudoers cannot write to the audit log.
 If enabled, an audit log write failure is not treated as a fatal error.
 If disabled, a command may only be run after the audit event is successfully written.
-This flag is only effective on systems for which sudoers supports audit logging, including FreeBSD, Linux, Mac OS X and Solaris.
+This flag is only effective on systems for which sudoers supports audit logging, including FreeBSD, Linux, macOS and Solaris.
 This flag is on by default.